fullstackedorg/workspace/docs/Deploy/GUI.md

 ## Configuration

-Each service defined by your `docker-compose` files that has an expose a port, will be displayed here.
+Each service defined by your `docker-compose` files that has exposed ports, will be displayed here.
 This means they should be publicly accessible.
-They will each have the option to give server names and extra nginx configurations.
+For each of them, you can add server names and extra nginx configurations.

-Checkout [FullStacked nginx template](https://github.com/cplepage/fullstacked/blob/main/nginx/service.conf) file to understand a bit more.
+Checkout [FullStacked nginx service template](https://github.com/cplepage/fullstacked/blob/main/nginx/service.conf) file to understand a bit more.

 ## SSL Certificate